hhvm/user-documentation/guides/hhvm/01-installation/07-building-from-source.md

   - GCC 5 or GCC 7
   - we only actively support building on distributions we create binary packages for; your mileage may vary on other systems

+We only support building with the bundled OCaml; you may need to uninstall (or `brew unlink` on Mac) other ocamlc and ocamlbuild binaries before building HHVM.

 ### GCC 5

 If your Linux-based system comes with an earlier GCC, you must build GCC and G++; we [script a minimal build](https://github.com/hhvm/packaging/blob/master/build-deps/build-gcc) for